The 5 Best Mattresses-In-A-Box of 2026

 2. Best Upper Mid-Range Mattress-In-A-Box

 The Sleep On Latex Pure Green Organic is the best upper mid-range mattress-in-a-box we've tested.
 This all-foam mattress features latex comfort and support layers, a wool-quilted layer, and a cotton cover.
-It's very firm and offers impressive support for most people.
-It's a strong option for back and stomach sleeping, especially for heavier people.
+It's very firm and offers impressive support for most people, so it's a strong option for back and stomach sleeping, especially for heavier people.
 The springy latex layers give it a highly responsive feel, so it's easy to move around on, and unlike the Casper Snow, it's a mattress you sleep 'on' instead of 'in'.

 It's cooling enough for hot sleepers and has very sturdy edges, so you can sleep comfortably near the edge of the bed.
 Its motion dissipation performance is good, so you won't feel every small move your partner makes.
 It only includes dense, high-quality latex, making it a durable option that should resist sagging for longer.
 It's worth noting that it's also very heavy, so you may need help moving it after it's delivered.